ryu878/clone_my_public_reps/README.md

 - Explain monads to friends at dinner
 - Refuse to write mutable code ever again

 There are too many repos.
+We didn't clone repos.
+We constructed them.

-So naturally, we solved it
-with category theory.
+So naturally, we solved it with category theory.

+## P.S.
+If this README gets longer, I will need a script to clone the README.